markqvist/LibAPRS/README.md

 ## Installation

 Place the "LibAPRS" folder (the one in the same folder as this readme file) inside your Arduino "libraries" folder.
 That's all!

+## Getting started

+You should read through the "Basic_usage" example included with the library.
+It contains an explanation of all the functions and a basic sketch to get you up and running with sending and receiving packets.

+## Got bugs?

+This library is very early, and being actively developed all the time.
+This means you should expect to find bugs.
+If you do, please report them here, so I can fix them!
+It also means I might have to make changes that will break code, and that you will have to rewrite your sketch.
+If you don't think that sounds good, wait a little while for a stable release of the library :)